k2view-academy/K2View-Academy/articles/98_installation_and_upgrade/Install_Fabric_Web_Studio_v2-1/Installation-cheat-sheet-dc.md

 GIT_USERNAME=<your_user>
 ```

-TLS: Replace `ssl-certs/cert.cer` and `ssl-certs/cert.key` with your own PEM-formatted certs.
+TLS: Replace `ssl-certs/cert.cer` and `ssl-certs/cert.key` with your PEM-formatted certs.

 ### 5. Select a Fabric Web Studio Profile
 Available profiles: